Swimming Olympic Centre of Bahia

 The Swimming Olympic Centre of Bahia, also referred to as Aquatic Sports Centre of SUDESB, is a sports facility aimed for the practice of swimming in the city of Salvador, capital of the Bahia state in Brazil.
-It is currently under construction and is expected to be completed by the second semester of 2015.
+The construction of the facility was completed in 2016.
 Its total area is 12.195,67 square metres, and consists of two Olympic swimming pools (50m and 25m), 500 seats, dressing rooms, a car park and other dependencies.